 #1.
 "RE: GPS for d700 - your opinions please" | In response to Reply # 0

 While it may be incorporated into future bodies the only way to add GPS capability to the current bodies is to add a GPS unit and a cord.
-Good Luck and Enjoy your Nikons!

 #2.
 "RE: GPS for d700 - your opinions please" | In response to Reply # 0

 I use an external GPS (Garmin eTrex Hcx) not connected to my camera.
 I just make sure the times on the GPS and the camera are the same and then use a 3rd party program to match the image date and time to the proper place on the GPS track.
 I use Geosetter on the PC and Photolinker on the Mac, but there are a number of other programs and plugins that will do the same thing.